Dante's Dream

-Dante's Dream (full title Dante's Dream at the Time of the Death of Beatrice) is a painting from 1871 by the English Pre-Raphaelite painter Dante Gabriel Rossetti.
-It hangs in the Walker Art Gallery, Liverpool.
+Dante's Dream (full title Dante's Dream at the Time of the Death of Beatrice) is an oil on canvas painting from 1871 by the English Pre-Raphaelite painter Dante Gabriel Rossetti.
+It hangs in the Walker Art Gallery, in Liverpool.

 He repeated a composition he had done in watercolour and gouache at a smaller scale in 1856.
 This is now in Tate Britain, measuring 48.7 cm (19.1 in) by 66.2 cm (26 in).

 Rossetti had a lifelong interest in the Italian poet Dante Alighieri.
 The painting was inspired by Dante's poem La Vita Nuova.
 In this poem Dante dreams that he is led to the death-bed of Beatrice Portinari, who was the object of his unfulfilled love.
 Dante, in black, stands looking towards the dying Beatrice who is lying on a bed.
 Two female figures in green hold a canopy over her.
 An angel in red holds Dante's hand and leans forward to kiss Beatrice.

 In the painting, Rossetti creates a visionary world with complex symbols.
 The symbols include the green clothes of Beatrice's attendants, signifying hope; spring flowers in the foreground symbolising purity; and red doves for love.